PostHog/posthog.com/contents/blog/how-to-run-transparent-company.md

 ### Highlighting what matters

-Now you've got everything being shared, so that's probably a lot of stuff.

-We use a weekly 30 mins all hands (including written notes) to highlight what really matters across all teams.
+We use a weekly 30 mins all hands (including written notes) to highlight across everything being shared what really matters across all teams.

 It has:

-* Top level news - any major things to note
+* Top level news - any major things to note (for example, strategy details or changes, new team members)
 * Revenue - this is an output of all the other teams working well
 * OKRs - are we on track or not for each key result, and any extra context
-* Handpicked list of any important policy changes
+* Handpicked list of any important policy changes from our handbook
 * Demos - if people have something cool to show that they built, they can show it off

 ## Finance

 * Fundraising

+We share why we are fundraising, or not, and what our goals are for the business that'll make this easier.

+If we are fundraising, we'll provide updates on the process.
+We'll share what our specific goals are for a term sheet, and how we're doing as we run the process.

 * Stock options

-People should know what % of the company they own, their strike price, the terms of their options, and
+Everyone should know the percentage of the company they own, their strike price, the terms of their options, and the impact of fundraising on this stuff.

 At some stage, we'll do more here - letting people model what options are worth depending on how the company performs, for example.

 * Financial reports (profit/loss/balance etc)

 This should be copy pasta from your board slides.
 We share the monthly reports our accountants create with our team.

-Building product
+## Building product

+We're split into small teams.
+Each small team runs their own sprints.
+They share:

 * How last sprint went
 * What the plan is for the next sprint
-* Issues
+* An open calendar invite/Zoom link in case anyone wants to join the sprint call
+* Issues in GitHub that explain thinking, include feature requests, or have problems or bugs

+We have an _executive_ small team too, which works exactly like all the other small teams.
+This is probably the _most_ impactful team's work to share with everyone else, yet it's probably the least likely to be shared in most companies.

-Strategy
+## Strategy

 * OKRs, including _why_ they were picked
 * Board meeting slides
+* Board meeting notes (since the meeting's primary purpose is to cover strategic topics, so the outcome matters too)

-People
+## People

 * Pay structure

 Overall, our pay and communication around it, is designed to make pay "get out of the way".

 We have a system (TODO INSERT LINK TO CALCULATOR) for paying everyone here.
 This means we can justify for every team member exactly why they're paid.
-We proactively review this every few months and make adjustments if the market or performance has changed.
+We proactively review every team member compared to this every few months and make adjustments if the market or their performance has changed.

-We don't share individuals' pay details with each other as it's the only area we don't want employee feedback.
+We don't share individuals' pay details with each other as it's the only area we don't want employee feedback, and we don't make all changes at the same time.
 Quite simply, if people influence each others' pay, then it would make the process of giving and receiving direct feedback harder.
 We don't want people to have to be defensive with each other.

 * Hiring (and "not-hiring") decisions